pagkly/Zed/Investopedia3/Forming a Limited Partnership What You Should Know.md

 ## Special Considerations for a Limited Partnership

-Almost all U.S. states govern the formation of limited partnerships under the [Uniform Limited Partnership Act](https://www.leg.state.nv.us/NRS/NRS-087A.html), which was originally introduced in 1916 and has since been amended multiple times.
+Almost all U.S. states govern the formation of limited partnerships under the [[Uniform Limited Partnership Act]](https://www.leg.state.nv.us/NRS/NRS-087A.html), which was originally introduced in 1916 and has since been amended multiple times.
 The most recent revision was in 2001.1 The majority of the United States—49 states and the District of Columbia—have adopted these provisions with Louisiana as the sole exception.2

 To form a limited partnership, partners must register the venture in the applicable state, typically through the office of the local Secretary of State.
 It is important to obtain all relevant business permits and licenses, which vary based on locality, state, or industry.
-The U.S. [Small Business Administration](https://www.investopedia.com/terms/s/small-business-administration.asp) lists all local, state, and federal permits and licenses necessary to start a business.3
+The U.S. [[Small Business Administration]](https://www.investopedia.com/terms/s/small-business-administration.asp) lists all local, state, and federal permits and licenses necessary to start a business.3

 In music, LP means long-playing, which is another word for an album.
 An LP is longer than a single or extended play (EP) album.
 It was originally used to describe longer length vinyl albums.
 However, it’s now also used to describe CDs and digital music albums.